OpenLiberty/devfile-stack-samples/jpa/README.md

 Access your Openshift Console and install the Dev4Devs PostgreSQL Operator from the Operator Hub:

 ![Service Binding Operator as shown in OperatorHub](./assets/Dev4DevsPG.jpg)
-- NOTE: Install operator into the namespace created above
+- NOTE: Install operator into the "service-binding-demo" namespace created above

 Create a database via the Dev4Devs PostgreSQL Database Operator:
 Navigate to Operators > Installed Operators > PostgreSQL Operator by Dev4Ddevs.com